top of page

 The Library

-The Library is open four days a week from 8:00 am to 6:00 pm and from 8:00am to 5:00pm on Fridays.
-San Ildefonso Pueblo Library has gone through a remodel and an addition in the last few years in response to increasing number of patrons.
-There are approximately 60-70 patrons from the community and from neighboring communities that use the library daily and approximately 40 of these daily patrons are students in grades kindergarten through 12 who participate in the Library After-school program.
-Students use the library resources for reading books, computers for homework and research projects, tutoring, heritage Tewa language classes, and college readiness.
+The Library is open four days a week from 8:00 am to 5:30 pm and from 8:00am to 5:00pm on Fridays.
+There are approximately 60-70 patrons from the community and from neighboring communities that use the library daily and approximately 20 of these daily patrons are students in grades kindergarten through 12 who participate in the Library After-school program.
+Students use the library resources for reading books, computers for homework and research projects, tutoring, and college readiness.
 Community members use library resources for educational and recreational reading, college course work, correspondence, and career services including online training/certification, job search, resumes, etc.

 Education

 The Pueblo de San Ildefonso Department of Education mission is to enable community members to realize their full potential.
-The Pueblo de San Ildefonso Department of Education strives in every effort to uphold the importance of the Tewa language in its preservation, education, and use as a core foundation for cultural identity.
+The Pueblo de San Ildefonso Department of Education strives in every effort to uphold the importance of Education, and use as a core foundation for cultural identity.
 The Pueblo de San Ildefonso Department of Education will support the community in becoming both educated and professional contributing individuals by providing the best, most unique and relevant services, training, and resources.

 Priorities: